-In accordance with the "Internal Audit Regulations", the internal control division of the Company prepared an "Internal Audit Plan" and interviewed and audited each of the Group on site.
-The results of the audits were reported to the President of the Company and the summaries thereof were fed back to each of the Group.
+In accordance with the "Internal Audit Regulations", the internal control division prepared an "Internal Audit Plan" and audited the Group, including on-site interviews.
+The results of the audits were reported to the President and Representative Director of the Company, and the summaries thereof were fed back to each of the audited Group.